 "I had some work experience as a nurse before I went back to school for an MSN/MPH program."
 After I got my first nursing degree, I did sexual assault prevention education.
 Then I did community health nursing for 7 years with an Indian tribe.
 When I was finishing graduate school, I knew I wanted to work in an environment where I could get mentoring, so that I could continue to build my new public health skills.
 Many health departments and foundations will send out emails when jobs are available, so I signed up for a lot of those listservs, and I would regularly search different counties’ websites for available jobs.
 Another strategy I’ve always used is to look at descriptions of jobs I was interested in, and use some of that terminology in my resume and cover letter.
 There are certain words and phrases that employers seem to look for, that can help them see you as a good match for the job.

 After earning my MPH/MSN, I worked a Public Health Nurse with Public Health — Seattle King County.
 I found the job online.
 It was actually the first job I applied for!
 I did also apply for a job as the executive director of an organization, but I never even heard back from them.
 I think that was too much of a reach, since I didn’t have the managerial experience.
 The job I got, I chose specifically because I thought it would be a good follow-up to school and really solidify my skills.
 I worked in the immunization program.
 I answered immunization and vaccine questions from providers and community members, and I helped monitor immunization rates and perceptions about immunizations.
-I stayed there for 2 years.
+I stayed there for two years.
 A colleague from a former job recruited me for the job I have now — he would call me every time he heard about an opening that would move me closer to home.
 Using your connections can be another great strategy.
 Let them know what you are doing and that you are getting ready to make a move.
 It doesn’t have to mean sitting down and emailing or calling everyone.
 For me, it was a loose process.
 Every time I ran into someone who might be able to help, I would let them know I was looking.

 Mel Melmed, MSN, MPH